auth10/auth10.github.com/_posts/2012-07-19-simpler-wif-integration-for-aspnet-web-application-using-cloud-friendly-appsettings.md

 ### What we've learnt from Jabbr

 * There is a single page with the page structure and the rest is in JavaScript.
 * Jabbr stores configuration items on appSettings to be cloud-friendly.
-Clouds like Windows Azure Web Sites or AppHarbor allows you to override config from appSetting but you can't change complex config sections.
+Clouds like [Windows Azure Web Sites](https://www.windowsazure.com/en-us/home/scenarios/web-sites/) or [AppHarbor](https://appharbor.com/) allows you to override config from appSetting but you can't change complex config sections.
 * Jabbr has its own mechanism to track a user logged in, they don't use IPrincipal.
 * Jabbr has two authentication mechanism: user and password or social identity providers (via JanRain)
 * Once the user is logged in it will use SignalR in a trusted subsystem (i.e. trusting the cookie set on login)
 * The Jabbr code is very clean and well structured!

-In this scenario we need non-intrusive, easy to integrate and minimum footprint code so that we don't break things and adapt to whatever structure the application already have.
+In this scenario we needed non-intrusive, easy to integrate and minimum footprint code so that we don't break things and adapt to whatever structure the application already have.

 ### Less complexity, less footprint, less intrusive